fairlearn/fairlearn/docs/user_guide/assessment.rst

 demographic parity may not be well-suited for this purpose because it does not place requirements on the exact distribution of predictions with respect to other important variables.
-To understand this concept further, consider an example from the Fairness in Machine Learning textbook :footcite:`fairml_book`.
+To understand this concept further, consider an example from the Fairness in Machine Learning textbook by :footcite:cts:`barocas2019fairness`:

     "However, decisions based on a classifier that satisfies independence can have undesirable properties (and similar arguments apply to other